brian-ogilvie/accessibility-article/README.md

 [![Netlify Status](https://api.netlify.com/api/v1/badges/b5275cbe-3532-4b2e-b47d-d2cf9d884d3c/deploy-status)](https://app.netlify.com/sites/accessibility-hooks/deploys)

+## Background

+We are going to be getting into some deeper usage of React hooks in this article, so a basic understanding of what they are and how to use them is recommended.
+Click the link to read more about [React hooks](https://reactjs.org/docs/hooks-intro.html).

 ## Introduction

 Accessibility is an enormous topic, which often left me feeling overwhelmed when I began my journey as a developer.
 I had no idea where to start.
 I was always asking myself, "Now that I've built this thing, how do I make sure it's accessible?"
 The guidelines put out there are sprawling, and one could make an entire career out of monitoring accessibility alone (and many have).
 But assuming you just want to build cool stuff that everyone can use, let's cover some basics that will take care of 90% of all use cases while adding minimal stress to your development cycle.